Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 What is Loan Origination in India?

 Loan origination is the process a lender follows to evaluate, approve, and disburse a loan.
 For student loans, this includes application submission, eligibility checks, document verification, credit assessment, and final disbursement.
-Lenders often recover the cost of handling these steps through origination fees for student loans.
+Lenders often recover the cost of handling these steps through origination fees (processing fees) for student loans.

 Banks (PSU & Private): Origination is typically manual, involving branch visits, multiple documents, and longer approval times.
 Processing fees are either low or fixed, but can take weeks.